image of blue texture fading into a piece of paper with the words "Living Trust & Estate Planning'

 Funded by proceeds from your insurance which are paid directly to the trustee, who then manages the money for your heirs.
 Depending on the type of life insurance trust created, you may retain all rights to your insurance, such as the ability to borrow against your policies, to cash in or convert them, or to change your beneficiaries.

 Provide assistance with consolidating your existing investments, record keeping, collecting income, and carrying out investment trades.
 A custody arrangement provides a statement with current asset values and a transaction history to ease the burden of record keeping.

 Let you direct your financial affairs outlined by a governing document.
 We can protect your assets, provide investment management, collect income, pay bills, and have income tax returns prepared.

-Name Citizens Bank of West Virginia as the executor or co executor in your will, providing you with great peace of mind.
+Name Citizens Bank of West Virginia as the executor in your will, providing you with great peace of mind.
 In addition, our experienced staff knows and understands estate settlement procedures, has expertise in legal procedures and investment management.
 Probably the most important reason to have our Trust Department involved is to avoid disputes that can arise among family members when an individual is settling the estate.
 The bank acts as an intermediary and distributes the assets as instructed in the will.